bashified/publicRelay/README.md

 # HTTP Tunnel – Expose Localhost to Public Network

+- Before you begin using this project, I would like to state that this project is NOT picture perfect.
+I spend my time polishing this and adding more updates every now and then.
+This has been one of my dream projects and I am always excited to work on it any time that I can.
+So please if you decide to use this and find any issues, make sure to make a [pull request](https://github.com/0xk3sh4v/http-tunnel/pulls) or open an [issue](https://github.com/0xk3sh4v/http-tunnel/issues).
+Thank you.

+- This project was previously called "Http Proxy" which was misleading since this does not provide any IP spoofing, it's a simple tunnel that connects your localhost to the World Wide Web with no need to manage API keys and code integrations, all you ever need is a minimum specification hardware server on AWS, Linode or any Cloud Providing Service and you're ready to launch your project of any size on the internet!

 ### Overview

 This project is an HTTP tunneling solution designed to expose your local server to the public internet.
 Built using Node.js and Python, it leverages WebSockets (ws), HTTP, and Flask to create a simple and persistent tunnel between your local environment and a publicly accessible endpoint.
 This makes it perfect for local development, remote testing, or quickly sharing your service without port forwarding to some limited users.